rwbutler/IPAUploader/README.md

 * `--ipa-path`: The path to the IPA to be uploaded.
 * `--itms-transporter-path`: [Optional] The path to ITMSTransporter for uploading.
 * `--username`: The username of the Apple ID to upload the IPA as.
-* `--password`: The password of the Apple ID to upload the IPA as.
+* `--password`: The app-specific password to use when uploading the IPA (see below).
 * `--slack-url`: [Optional] The hook URL for posting to Slack.
 * `--timeout`: [Optional] A timeout specified in seconds to wait on the upload.

+## App-Specific Passwords

+An app-specific password is one which is generated and then provided to a third-party app to allow limited access to perform authorized actions using your Apple ID.
+This prevents your account credentials from being compromised.

+In order to generate an app-specific password login at [https://appleid.apple.com](https://appleid.apple.com) and then scroll down to the __Security__ section.
+Under __App-Specific Passwords__, follow the __Generate Password...__ link.

 ## Author